ajijohn/arcticlakecarbonprediction/DOCS.md

 ### Updating Data

 If there are any updates to the new data, the training and testing folders should be updated.
-Simply run the `scripts/split_copy_images.py` script again.
+Simply run `notebooks/setup.ipynb` again.

 ### Actually Training